-Firewall - manages the security level for the firewall.
+Firewall - select the security level for the firewall.

-- Access Control restricts access from the local network to the internet. - Port Forwarding enables access from the internet to specified services provided by computers on the local network. - Port Triggering defines port triggering entries to dynamically open the firewall for some protocols or ports. - DMZ Host allows a single device on your primary network to be fully exposed to the internet for special purposes such as video conferencing. - SIP ALG supports the Application Layer Gateway for Session Initiation Protocol - Static NAT allows multiple static NAT IP addresses to be designated to devices on the network. - IPv6 Pinhole provides access tunnel to a service on a host for a particular application.
+- Access Control restrict access from the local network to the internet. - Port Forwarding enable access from the internet to specified services provided by computers on the local network. - Port Triggering define port triggering entries to dynamically open the firewall for some protocols or ports. - DMZ Host allows a single device on your primary network to be fully exposed to the internet for special purposes such as internet gaming. - SIP ALG supports the Application Layer Gateway for Session Initiation Protocol. - Static NAT allow multiple static NAT IP addresses to be designated to devices on the network. - IPv6 Pinhole provide access tunnel to a service on a host for a particular application.